d2si/sovereign-keys/README.md

         }
     }
     ```
-    Optionnaly, you can add the IP addresses of your Proteccio HSMs to scope down the `Sovereign Keys` instances proteccio Security Group.
+    Optionally, you can add the IP addresses of your Proteccio HSMs to scope down the `Sovereign Keys` instances proteccio Security Group.
 You MUST write the addresses in the /32 CIDR form and you can give up to 3 addresses (more will be processed the same as none).
 For example:
     ```json
     {
         "Parameters": {